mreferre/devnull/templates/vmware-harbor/3/README.md

 - the `IP/Hostname/FQDN` can be arbitrary set but the `(Traefik) domain` parameter needs to be a domain name that resolves to the host where `Traefik` is running
 - this catalog entry only supports `http` (`https` access is not supported)
 - because only `http` is supported, the Docker Host pulling/pushing from/to Harbor needs to have the `--insecure-registry` flag properly configured
-- While the Rancher UI may show that stack upgrades are available, upgrades are not supported at this point
+- while the Rancher UI may show that stack upgrades are available, upgrades are not supported at this point
+- sometimes the proxy front-end fails to configure properly (due to a race condition) and it shows the "welcome to NGINX" page.
+If it happens, try to re-deploy the restart the `proxy` container

 ![](distributed.png)